imagej/imagej.github.io/_pages/IDEs.md

 </center>

-' %} {% include develop-menu content='tools' %}An [integrated development environment](wikipedia_Integrated_development_environment "wikilink") (IDE) is a software application that provides comprehensive facilities to computer programmers for software development.
+' %} {% include develop-menu content='tools' %}An {% include wikipedia title='Integrated development environment' text='integrated development environment'%} (IDE) is a software application that provides comprehensive facilities to computer programmers for software development.
 An IDE normally consists of a source code editor, build automation tools and a debugger.
 Most modern IDEs offer intelligent code completion features.

 [ImageJ](ImageJ "wikilink") can be developed using any IDE which supports [Maven](Maven "wikilink"), which includes: